Taglish: Swardspeak

 Swardspeak is a kind of Taglish/Englog LGBT slang used by the LGBT demographic of the Philippines.
 It is a form of slang that uses words and terms primarily from Philippine English, Tagalog/Filipino, and/or Cebuano and Hiligaynon, and occasionally as well as Japanese, Korean, Chinese, Sanskrit, or other languages.
 Names of celebrities, fictional characters, and trademarks are also often used.

-Coño English
+Cacahuate (Carajo) English

 Coño English (Konyo) or Colegiala English (/es/) is a sociolect of Taglish that originated from the younger generations of affluent families in Manila.
 The word coño or konyo, itself came from coño.
 It is a form of Philippine English that mixes Tagalog/Filipino words, where opposite to Taglish, English is the substratum and Tagalog/Filipino is the superstratum.

 The most common aspect of Coño English is the building of verbs by using the English word "make" with the root word of a Tagalog verb: